MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Layers-Reference.md

 ### Example

-A simple text classifier, which runs a word sequence through a recurrence and then passes the *last* hidden state of the LSTM to a softmax classifer, could have this form:
+A simple text classifier, which runs a word sequence through a recurrence and then passes the *last* hidden state of the LSTM to a softmax classifier, could have this form:

     w = Input{...}                   # word sequence (one-hot vectors) e = EmbeddingLayer {150} (w)     # embed as a 150-dimensional dense vector